Omxri/Omxri/README.md

-# WELCOME TO MY PROFILE 👋
+# Hi 👋 My name is Lothrop Richards
+## Software Engineer

+- 📍 Based in Charlseton
-- 🌱 I am currently learning everything
+- 🌱 I am learning React
 - 👯 Looking to collaborate with others
-- 🥅 2022 Goals: Create an IOS App
+- 🥅 2022 Goals: Learn to create an IOS App
-- ⚡ Fun fact: photography is my hobby
+- ⚡  Loves art and fashion

 ### Connect wit me: